 11. Security Analysis

 Security Analysis is a classic book on investing written by Benjamin Graham and David Dodd in 1934.
-It introduces the fundamentals of security analysis, helping readers assess the risk and potential return of investments.
+It introduces the fundamentals of security analysis and helps readers assess the risk and potential return of investments.

 Dodd and Graham’s classic is still the best in-depth on value investing around.
 In Security Analysis, Graham and Dodd first identified and introduced several principal value investing concepts.